Ravn-Tech/HyperTag/README.md

 ## Overview
 HyperTag offers a slick CLI but more importantly it creates a directory called ```HyperTagFS``` which is a file system based representation of your files and tags using symbolic links and directories.

-**NeoVerse WebApp Client**: A slick HTML+JS client.
-Visualize, structure and search your personal NeoVerse in seconds using web technologies.
+**NeoVerse WebApp**: A slick HTML+JS client.
+Visualize, structure and search your personal NeoVerse in seconds powered by the HyperTag engine.

 **Directory Import**: Import your existing directory hierarchies using ```$ hypertag import path/to/directory```.
 HyperTag converts it automatically into a tag hierarchy using metatagging.